antzm/pi-calculation/README.md

 the sum of the first 1000 terms in order to find the number 3,14 i.e. the Pi with an accuracy of two decimals.

 Adding 1.000.000 terms, results in 5 correct Pi digits (3.14159)

-Adding 1.000.000.000 terms results in 7 correct Pi digits (3.1415926) (The 1 billion terms calculation requires around 2 minutes on an average current laptop).
+Adding 1.000.000.000 terms results in 7 correct Pi digits (3.1415926) (The 1 billion terms calculation requires around 2 minutes on an average Windows 10 current laptop).

 It worths mentioning though that the above time depends mainly on the declarations of the variables used.